-4. Consider what kind of activities can be done safely under the social distancing rules in your Home Nation
+4. Consider what kind of activities can be done safely under the rules in your Home Nation.

-Understand their plans for opening and what they expect and need from your club and it’s members.
-You should be sharing risk assessments (BF will be providing examples) so it is clear who will be responsible for implementing procedures – for example around use of changing rooms/toilets, flows of people around the building, entry and exit procedure, and so on.
+Understand their plans for opening and what they expect and need from your club and its members.
+You should be sharing risk assessments (examples can be found here) so it is clear who will be responsible for implementing procedures – for example around use of changing rooms/toilets, flows of people around the building, entry and exit procedure, and so on.

 For those clubs considering using new/outdoor facilities ensure that the facility operator understands and agrees to the activities you intend to run.
 Your risk assessment must detail the actions you will take to minimise risks which may be different to your normal indoor facility (posed by surface, weather, other users of the space, particularly from other sports etc).

-As restrictions ease there are still many people who are shielding and isolating.
-Please keep communicating with these members and consider how you can support them for example by continuing online training sessions and social activities such as online quiz nights as part of your regular club activities.
+As local restrictions change there are still many people who are shielding and isolating.
+Please keep communicating with these members and consider how you can support them, for example by continuing online training sessions and social activities such as online quiz nights as part of your regular club activities.